or-yam/tech-interview-q-a/readme.md

     ### Answer:

-    block element is an html element that by default starts a new line and takes up the whole width of the screen.
+    block element is an HTML element that by default starts a new line and takes up the whole width of the screen.
     <br>
     inline element continue on the same line and takes up only his content width
     <br>
-    we can use css to force an inline element act as block and otherwise.
+    we can use CSS to force an inline element act as block and otherwise.
     <br>
     elements with inline-block property will not break to the next line and their height and width can be changed.